hollohan/unWordle/README.md

 # unWordle
-...is an assistant for solving Worlde puzzles.
+...is an assistant for solving Wordle puzzles.

 When prompted, input the word you have tried followed by the result from Wordle.
 The result must be a string of 5 characters.
 Valid characters are x, p, and -, for exact, potential, and no match.